pingcap/docs-cn/tools/dm/practice.md

 ## Step 4: Start the data synchronization task

-> **Note:**
->
-> To detect possible errors of data synchronization configuration in advance, DM provides the precheck feature.
-DM automatically checks the corresponding privileges and configuration while starting the data synchronization task.
-You can also use the `check-task` command to manually precheck whether the upstream MySQL instance configuration satisfies the DM requirements.
+To detect possible errors of data synchronization configuration in advance, DM provides the precheck feature:

+- DM automatically checks the corresponding privileges and configuration while starting the data synchronization task.
+- You can also use the `check-task` command to manually precheck whether the upstream MySQL instance configuration satisfies the DM requirements.

 For details about the precheck feature, see [Precheck the upstream MySQL instance configuration](../tools/data-migration-manage-task.md#precheck-the-upstream-mysql-instance-configuration).

+> **Note:** Before starting the data synchronization task for the first time, you should have got the upstream configured.
+Otherwise, an error is reported while you start the task.

-1. Come to the dmctl directory `/home/tidb/dm-ansible/resource/bin/`.
+1. Come to the dmctl directory `/home/tidb/dm-ansible/resources/bin/`.

 2. Run the following command to start dmctl.